avih/tldr-fmt/README.md

 Implemented as a strict POSIX shell script with some formatting and style options, including word-wrapping (off by default).

-Note: it only does formatting - it does not fetch or cache pages, etc.

 ```
 Usage: tldr-fmt [OPTIONS] [FILE]...
 Format tldr pages or similar for terminal display.